alfcorbui92-ctrl/ai-agent-multi-turn-evals/world-persona.md

 - Focused on execution speed over precision

 ## Goal
-Successfully complete a multi-city European trip plan including flights, scheduling, and email coordination with new contacts.
+Successfully complete a multi-city European trip plan including flights to Madrid, Munich, Milan, Paris and Bogota, scheduling, and email coordination with new contacts.

 ## Apps Used
 Primary: Airline booking system